ChuckHeintzelman/Laravel-Hooks/readme.md

 * `$app['router']` - The router
 * `$app['exception']` - The exception handler

-_(Other components may be available for your application depending on the configuration of service providers.
+_(Other components may be available for your application depending on the configuration of your service providers.
 You'll need to test for your particular application.)_

 ### onbooting.php

 This file is loaded after all service providers are booted, but before the application is booted.
 Since service providers are now booted you are safe to use Laravel facades as you normally would.

-**Please Note** since your application's `app/start/global.php`, `app/routes.php`, and `app/filters.php` files are not loaded, do not do anything within this hook that requires a functionality set within those files.
+**Please Note** since your application's `app/start/global.php`, `app/routes.php`, and `app/filters.php` files are not loaded, do not do anything within this hook that requires functionality set within those files.

 ### onboot.php